-The Company's key human capital management objectives are to attract, retain, and develop talent to deliver on the Company's strategy.
-To support these objectives, the Company's human resources programs are designed to recruit and retain talented individuals; provide training and development within the Company and the insurance industry; reward and support employees through competitive pay and benefit programs; keep employees safe and healthy; and provide opportunities for community involvement.
+Our key human capital management objectives are to attract, retain, and develop talent to deliver on the Company's strategy.
+To support these objectives, our human resources programs are designed to recruit and retain talented individuals; provide training and development within the Company and the insurance industry; reward and support employees through competitive pay and benefit programs; keep employees safe and healthy; and provide opportunities for community involvement.

 We offer comprehensive compensation and benefits packages to our employees including a 401k Plan, Employee Stock Ownership Plan ("ESOP"), healthcare and insurance benefits, health savings and flexible spending accounts, paid time off, and flexible work arrangements.
 We also offer stock-based compensation to certain management personnel as a way to attract and retain key talent.
-For additional information, see Part II, Item 8, Note 13 "Benefit Plans" and Note 19 "Share-Based Compensation" for further discussion of our benefit plans and stock-based compensation.
+For additional information, see Part II, Item 8, Note 12 "Benefit Plans" and Note 18 "Share-Based Compensation" for further discussion of our benefit plans and stock-based compensation.

-As of December 31, 2022, NI Holdings and its subsidiaries had 233 total employees, of which 230 were full-time employees.
-Employee turnover averaged 25.2% during 2022, compared to 14.7% during 2021, and 17.3% during 2020.
+As of December 31, 2023, NI Holdings and its subsidiaries had 234 total employees, of which 219 were full-time employees.
+Employee turnover averaged 22.7% during 2023, compared to 25.2% during 2022, and 14.7% during 2021.